simplesurance/baur/README.md

 ```
 baur init repo
 ```
-and then follow the printed steps.
+and then follow the printed steps to create the database and application config files.

-After creating the repository config, the database tables and the first configs for your applications you are ready to play around with baur.
 Some commands to start with are:

 - List applications in the repository with their build status: